-In the event of liquidation, dissolution or winding up of SPLP, the SMPT token holders will be entitled to certain liquidation rights, i.e., SPLP will distribute, after payment of its debts and obligations, any remaining assets of SPLP to the SMPT token holders in accordance with the outstanding commercialization income entitled by the SMPT token holders with equal priority pro rata among the SMPT token holders, ratably and in proportion to the full amounts of the outstanding commercialization income they would otherwise be entitled to receive.
+In the event of liquidation, dissolution or winding up of SPLP, the SMPT token holders will be entitled to certain liquidation rights.
+Specifically, SPLP will, after payment of its debts and obligations, distribute any "relevant assets" 1 of SPLP to the SMPT token holders, with equal priority pro rata among the SMPT token holders, ratably and in proportion to the full amount of the relevant assets.
+Given that SMPT token holders are not shareholders of SPLP, they are only entitled to collect the relevant assets but not other assets held by SPLP.
+Therefore, in the event of liquidation, dissolution or winding up of SPLP, the total distribution issuable to the token holders will not exceed the "relevant assets".